Near-Linear Time and Fixed-Parameter Tractable Algorithms for Tensor Decompositions: Introduction

-We show that under this conjecture, any $(1 + \varepsilon)$-approximation algorithm for rank-$1$ CP, Tucker and Tensor Train decomposition requires $2^{\Omega(1/\varepsilon)}$ time.
+where we have applied the Pythagorean theorem twice.
+Thus, it is optimal to have $g_k = u_1^\top A^k u_2$, and therefore, for unit vectors $u, v \in \R^n$, the objective

+is equivalent to the Tucker-$(2, 3)$ decomposition objective.
 Thus, under this conjecture, our fixed-parameter tractable algorithms for the Tucker and Tensor Train decompositions are optimal in terms of their dependency on $1/\varepsilon$ in the running time.